urbit/developers.urbit.org/content/blog/app-workbook-announce.md

 As a companion piece, we are pleased to inaugurate the [App Workbook](https://developers.urbit.org/guides/additional/app-workbook), a collection of tutorials built around real-world Gall agents that exemplify some element of practice.

-We'll be expanding it with more examples over time, but to start us off we have a discussion of ~midden-fabler's `%ahoy` and ~hanfel-dovned's `%page`, as well as moving ~lagrev-nocfep's `%flap` over to the App Workbook from its current home.
+We'll be expanding it with more examples over time, but to start us off we have a discussion of ~midden-fabler's `%ahoy` and ~hanfel-dovned's `%feature`, as well as moving ~lagrev-nocfep's `%flap` over to the App Workbook from its current home.

 Each of these exemplifies some aspect of Gall agent architecture.
-For instance, `%ahoy` shows how to build a Gall agent that uses generators instead of raw pokes at the CLI to carry out target activities.  `%page` illustrates simple HTTP page hosting from an Urbit ship.
+For instance, `%ahoy` shows how to build a Gall agent that uses generators instead of raw pokes at the CLI to carry out target activities.  `%feature` illustrates simple HTTP page hosting from an Urbit ship.

 (We're also adding _Gleichniszahlenreihe_ audioactive challenge from the Hoon School Live competition in summer 2022 to the Hoon Workbook.  _Gleichniszahlenreihe_ illustrates a variety of approaches to parsing input.)